joostn/zynthian-stm32controller/README.md

 ./updatefirmware.sh
 ```

 You can choose between two firmware versions, for a linear potentiometer or a logarithmic potentiometer.
-Potentiometers for analog volume control often have logarithmic taper; all other potentiometers usually have linear taper.
+Dedicated potentiometers for analog volume control often have logarithmic taper; any other potentiometers probably has linear taper.

 Connect the microcontroller to the Raspberry Pi over USB, or reset the microcontroller board if it was already connected.
-The is in DFU (firmware update) mode for one second after booting.
+The device is in DFU (firmware update) mode for one second after booting.
 The update script continues attempting to flash the firmware until successful.

 # Test
 Open the mixer: